You cannot insure what you do not own or have an insurable interest in whether it be a vehicle, a home, a boat, a recreational vehicle or an aircraft.

 You can think of your Insurance Broker as one of your partners in life.
 Your Insurance Broker insures some of your greatest assets and in order for those assets to be appropriately protected your Insurance Broker needs to know some details about your life.

-There are 3 major life changes that you should always tell your Insurance Broker about:
+3 major life changes that you should always tell your insurance broker about:

 - Vehicle change